17xande/pi-player/README.md

 - When there are security updates: Download and install automatically.
 - When there are other updates: Display every two weeks.
 - Notify me of a new Ubuntu version: Never.

+### Unlock the keyring:
+We need to do this because we are automatically logging in.
+- Open passwords and Keys.
+- Right click on Passwords/Login.
+- Click on Change password.
+- Enter your current password.
+- When asked for a new password, leave it empty.